WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes from 10/25: began data wrangling and visualization work on an rmarkdown to be applied to our server later.
 Completed our first visual interactive page using leaflet to display a map of the U.S. with markers for the lat and lng of each of the games played along with the total count of the games played within a given city

 Notes from 10/28: Completed first page on UI and Server.R.
 Started Page 2 work on R markdown document (joined tables), just completing manipulation.

+Notes from 10/30: Completed second page (Final Four conference predictor and # of teams from a given conference within final four predictor) R markdown document.
+Beginning to implement changes on UI and server now.